top

 Inflation Reduction Act Assistance for Distressed Borrowers

-On August 16, 2022, President Biden signed the Inflation Reduction Act (IRA) into law.
-Section 22006 of the IRA provided $3.1 billion for USDA to provide relief for distressed borrowers with certain Farm Service Agency (FSA) direct and guaranteed loans and to expedite assistance for those whose agricultural operations are at financial risk.
+Section 22006 of the Inflation Reduction Act provides $3.1 billion for USDA to provide relief for distressed borrowers with certain Farm Service Agency (FSA) direct and guaranteed loans and to expedite assistance for those whose agricultural operations are at financial risk.

 This program complements other assistance made possible through the IRA, including producers who experienced discrimination in USDA farm loan programs.